chococigar/cup-of-cs/lectures/1_cup-of-os.md

 Also there were different computers, so we needed some compatibility / editability in OS.

 ### Multics and Unix
-* Multics
+* Multics (1969)
     * Created by AT&T's Bell.
-    * One of the earliest multiprocessor systems.
+    * Most influential early time-sharing OS with multiprocessor systems.
 First major OS that is secure.
 Commercial success.
 But there was a drawback:
+    > "It was over-ngineered... there was just too much of it." - Dennis
-    > "Overengineered... half of the code was error recovery." - Dennis, working in Multics
+    > "Easily half of the code I was writing was error recovery code." - Ken

 * Unix
-    * Ken Thompson & Dennis Ritchie, frustrated in working in Multics, created Unix.
+    * Created by Ken Thompson & Dennis Ritchie, frustrated in working in Multics.
         * Ken Thompson:
             * Made Go lang
             * Made UTF8